 "RHODE" TO THE PLAYOFFS! 

 October in North America can make some sports fans dream of baseball playoff games (even if regulation games last 4 1/2 hours) or football action.
 But it's also the start of ice hockey season - and for Michaela Johnson, that means a busy season.
 The co-host of The Rhode Show on Providence television is also involved with Boston Bruins home games.
 Yet Johnson seems to keep her hair in good shape through it all - and that now makes her a two-time Super-Hair Wars winner!

 Johnson made quick work of Florida Attorney General Pam Bondi, even though we extended the contest by a week for a vacation break.
 The Rhode Islander rolled up 82 percent of your votes, as Bondi was panned by voters for having "roots [that] are terrible."
 (At least no one tried to write "blondie Bondi" poems.)
 Johnson secures a spot in our Duels of December, and now can add a third win to her record....

 OUR NEXT CHALLENGER is the head coach of the dance team at Aquinas College in Michigan.
 Renee Cavaliere also is a public school special education teacher.
 She appears here for the first time because a Hair Fan like you discovered her and let us know about her.
 There's still time to enter a Wars candidate for the 2017 season; send your emails to Super Hair @ Gmail.com.

-Based on our definition of Super-Hair, if these women came head-to-head in a showdown, which style would win?
+Based on our Super-Hair definition, if these two women met in a showdown, which style would win?